ericgarciaresearch/RAMeN/README.md

 <details><summary>Create input for next module</summary>
 <p>

-zOTUs (Hereinafter referred to as ASVs) found by `rainbow_bridge` can be matched against a database curated from certain errors like MIDORI2, but mislabelling, taxonomic inconsistencies might prevail.
-The next module disentangles this discrepancies and validates the regional presence of species and flags foreign taxa.
+zOTUs (Hereinafter referred to as ASVs) found by `rainbow_bridge` might contain mislabelling and taxonomic inconsistencies even when matched against curated databases like MIDORI2.
+The next module disentangles some of these discrepancies by applying more stringent filters and validating the regional presence of species while flagging foreign taxa.

 ### Regional Remix